Mid-20th Century (1936-1953)

 “My wife and I were lucky to find a furnished house, and the owners were kind enough to turn out immediately,” Boult wrote in his 1973 autobiography, My Own Trumpet.

 Boult would have crossed the Clifton Suspension Bridge on most working days as his offices were on Pembroke Road in Clifton.
 According to his principal biographer, Michael Kennedy, Boult have away his own protective hats used for air raids to the staff at the bridge, to the alarm and puzzlement of his own staff.
 Boult also served as a lieutenant in the Home Guard during his stay at the house, resigning his post when the orchestra was later moved.
-We know that the pianist Dame Myra Hess stayed a night in the longest of the three bedrooms overlooking the front garden.
+We know that the pianist Dame Myra Hess DBE stayed a night in the longest of the three bedrooms overlooking the front garden.

 Sir Adrian, the orchestra and Bristol suffered a great deal during the first year of the war.
 He was conducting at Colston Hall when he found out his own flat in London had been destroyed during a raid, erasing his own personal recordings and causing him to remark: “I shall have to conduct from memory in the future”.